XueNirro/XueniriQ-XNIQ/Readme.md

 - The minimum stakeable amount is 500 XNIQ.

-- Example: by freezing 500 DRX, after two weeks you will receive your initial 500 MRC back plus the staked amount - 5 XNIQ in this case.
+- Example: by freezing 500 XNIQ, after two weeks you will receive your initial 500 XNIQ back plus the staked amount - 5 XNIQ in this case.

 - Staked XNIQ get frozen and can not be used while the staking process is active.